Fuxianhuiida: Description

-A number of specimens are known with exceptional soft tissue preservation, including preserved guts and neural tissue including brain anatomy, which given their historically assumed basal phylogenetic position has made them a considerable focus of paleoneuranatomy research.
+A number of specimens are known with exceptional soft tissue preservation, including preserved guts and neural tissue including brain anatomy, which given their historically assumed basal phylogenetic position has made them a considerable focus of paleoneuroanatomy research.
 Fuxianhuiids had a straight gut tract that ran along the length of the body, with the sides of the gut tract of Fuxianhuia having pairs of lobe-shaped pockets (diverticulae) associated with each body segment.
 The ventral nerve cord, which in arthropods functions analogously to the vertebrate spinal cord, has reported to have been found preserved in a specimen of Chengjiangocaris, though the degree of certainty of this identification was later questioned.
 The brains of fuxianhuiids, based on an exceptionally preserved specimen of Fuxianhuia are suggested to have been composed of three parts (tri-partite) and to have been relatively complex.